F. Clifton White

-Frederick Clifton White Sr. (June 13, 1918 - January 9, 1993), was an American political consultant and campaign manager for candidates of the Republican Party, the New York Conservative Party, and some foreign clients.
-He is best remembered as the moving force behind the Draft Goldwater Committee from 1961 to 1964, which secured a majority of delegates to nominate U.S. Senator Barry M. Goldwater of Arizona as the presidential candidate of the Republican Party.
+Frederick Clifton White Sr. (June 13, 1918 - January 9, 1993) was an American political consultant and campaign manager for candidates of the Republican Party, the New York Conservative Party, and some foreign clients.
+He was a moving force behind the Draft Goldwater Committee from 1961 to 1964, which secured a majority of delegates to nominate U.S. Senator Barry M. Goldwater of Arizona as the Republican Party presidential candidate in the 1964 presidential election.

-Early years

-White was born on June 13, 1918 in Leonardsville in upstate New York and graduated in 1940 from Colgate University in Hamilton, New York.
-He flew as a navigator on dozens of missions for the United States Army Air Corps during World War II, having earned the Distinguished Flying Cross.
-After the war, he taught political science at Ithaca College and Cornell University.